HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 ## Prepare the Environment

-For running an RPC node open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:
+For running an RPC node (refer to [this page](../01-preliminaries.md#node-types.md) for node types) open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:

 ```bash
 cd compose-zkverify-simplified